BA (Hons), MArch (Deakin), PhD (Cantab), FRHistS

 Alex joined Architecture at the University of Edinburgh in 2005.
 He read for his PhD at the University of Cambridge (Gates Scholar 2001-04), where he specialised in the history and theory of Victorian architecture.
 Between completing his doctorate and arriving at Edinburgh, Alex was Postdoctoral Fellow at the Paul Mellon Centre for Studies in British Art (Yale University).
 He is a recipient of both the Hawksmoor Medal (Society of Architectural Historians of Great Britain) and the Founders’ Award (Society of Architectural Historians, USA) for outstanding scholarship in the field of architectural history.
 His monograph Imperial Gothic: Religious Architecture and High Anglican Culture in the British Empire c.1840-70 (Yale University Press) received the Alice Davis Hitchcock Medallion for 2013 from the Society of Architectural Historians of Great Britain, the William M. B. Berger Prize for British Art History (2014), the Historians of British Art Book Prize (2015), and was shortlisted for the Whitfield Prize, Royal Historical Society (2014).

-Alex is currently an editor of ABE Journal (Architecture Beyond Europe), and an Editorial Advisory Committee member of the Journal of the Society of Architectural Historians.
-He has also been a Deputy Editor of Architectural History, the journal of the Society of Architectural Historians of Great Britain (2012-14).
+Alex is currently an editor of ABE Journal (Architecture Beyond Europe).
+He has also been an Editorial Advisory Committee member of the Journal of the Society of Architectural Historians (2015-19) and a Deputy Editor of Architectural History, the journal of the Society of Architectural Historians of Great Britain (2012-14).

 Alex teaches in all areas of the MA Architectural History & Heritage programme at Edinburgh, lecturing in Years 1 and 2 on topics ranging from Ancient Egypt to the present day.
 He also offers specialist Honours-level (years 3 and 4) subjects in the history of Victorian architecture and the history of British imperial and colonial architecture.
 Alex also teaches on the flagship MSc Architectural History and Theory programme, offering expertise in post-colonial theory, the historiography of architecture, and architecture and globalisation.